Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/introduction.md

 ## Learning Assessments

-Students will have numerous opportunities to demonstrate that they have mastered the technical knowledge and skills in the field of discrete structures.
+Students will have numerous opportunities to demonstrate that they have mastered the technical knowledge and skills in the field of web development.
 In addition to giving students feedback on all of their in-class, laboratory, and practical assignments, the course instructor will invite students to complete the following course assessments, thereby better helping them to assess their mastery of course content.

 - Short, weekly mastery quizzes that are administered through a web browser and